Jurickson Profar Player Props: Rockies vs. Mets

-On Saturday, Jurickson Profar (hitting .317 in his past 10 games) and the Colorado Rockies face the New York Mets, whose starting pitcher will be Justin Verlander.
-First pitch is at 9:10 PM ET.
+On Sunday, Jurickson Profar (coming off going 1-for-4 with a triple and two RBI) and the Colorado Rockies face the New York Mets, whose starting pitcher will be Tylor Megill.
+First pitch is at 3:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Mets.
+In his last game he had a one-hit performance (1-for-4) against the Mets.

 Jurickson Profar Game Info & Props vs. the Mets